-In some cases, you may also receive a notice for an interview.
-This will also arrive on an I-797C document.
-The notification will include the date, time and location of the interview.
-It will also tell you what to bring, including any original documents that USCIS wishes to review in-person.
+In some cases, you may receive a notice for an interview, which will also arrive on an I-797C document.
+The notification will include the interview date, time, and location.
+It will also inform you on what to bring, including any original documents that the USCIS may wish to review in person.

-I-130 Written Notice or Decision
+I-130 Written Notice of Decision

 Finally, you will receive another I-797C notice with the decision made on your I-130 application.
 If your application was approved, your relative may apply for a Green Card or, if they live outside the U.S., an immigrant visa.

 If USCIS denies your petition, this is not necessarily the end of the process.
 You can continue working to establish the validity of your relationship by: